 Since the mid-1970′s, Camp Vega has been owned and operated by the Courtiss family and has been directed by Kyle and Emily Courtiss since 2009.
 Vega is known as one of the first girls camps to provide our campers with a customized sports, fine arts, and performing arts program in facilities unlike any other.
 Vega continues to lead the way in girls residential camping while preserving and respecting it’s many traditions, such as gathering at the campfire Sunset Circle and paying homage to our camp tooth fairy, Varna.

 Today, Vega’s motto is, “The most exciting thing a girl will find at Vega is herself.”
 This saying embodies the intrinsic growth Vega campers experience during their summers together.
-Girls at camp live by the values of gratitude, connection, friendship, support and tradition.
-By doing so discover that they can accomplish anything.
+Girls at camp live by the Camp Vega Values – Believe in Yourself, Build Unity, Choose Gratitude, Have Empathy and Live with Integrity.
+By spending summers at Vega, campers discover that they can accomplish anything.